hyperledger-archives/ursa-rfcs/text/delegatable_cdd/README.md

     let (root_issuer_sk: Sigkey, root_issuer_vk: RootIssuerVerkey) = RootIssuer::keygen(&params1);
     ```

-- A credential is a called a link and there credentials issued by
+- A credential is a called a link and the credentials issued by
   `EvenLevelIssuer`s are called `CredLinkOdd` and credentials issued by
   `OddLevelIssuer`s are called `CredLinkEven`.
 - Issuers can delegate by calling `delegate` method that takes the attributes to
   sign, who to delegate to resulting in a credential.
-The even level credential
+The even-level credential
-  is called `CredLinkEven` and odd level credential is called `CredLinkOdd`.
+  is called `CredLinkEven` and odd-level credential is called `CredLinkOdd`.

     ```rust
-    // An even level issuer delegating to an issuer with odd level verkey `delegatee_verkey` resulting in an odd level credential let attributes_1: G1Vector = ....;
+    // An even-level issuer delegating to an issuer with odd-level verkey `delegatee_verkey` resulting in an odd-level credential let attributes_1: G1Vector = ....;
     let cred_link_1: CredLinkOdd = even_level_issuer
             .delegate(